eddieb2/aws-certs-notes/certified-cloud-practitioner/02_aws-global-infrastructure.md

 <br>

-Direct Connect Locations - are trusted third-party datacenters that you can establish a dedicated high speed, low-latency connection from your on-premise to the AWS network.​
+**Direct Connect Locations** - are <code>trusted third-party datacenters</code> that you can establish a dedicated high speed, low-latency connection from your on-premise to the AWS network.​

-DirectConnect connections are always established through a third-party provider.
-These APN (Amazon Partner Network) Partners can help you establish network circuits between an AWS Direct Connect location and your datacenter, office, or colocation environment, or assist you in constructing a hybrid environment.
+-   **DirectConnect connections** are always established through a <code>third-party provider</code>.
+These APN (Amazon Partner Network) Partners can help you establish network circuits between an AWS Direct Connect location and your datacenter, office, or colocation environment, or assist you in constructing a **_hybrid environment_**.

 <br>